ccweerasinghe1994/weback-up-and-running/docs/chapter_1/chapter_1.md

 Note the preceding ` <script src="https://unpkg.com/lodash@4.16.6">` tag.
 This refers to the use of the `lodash` library.
-The `index.js` file (not the `index.html` file) requires this library to be called. `Webpack` will take whatever modules it needs from the library and use them to build a ``dependency` graph` for the bundle.
+The `index.js` file (not the `index.html` file) requires this library to be called. `Webpack` will take whatever modules it needs from the library and use them to build a `dependency graph` for the bundle.

 #### 1.3.1 Note

-Lodash is a `JavaScript` library that provides functional programming tasks.
-It was released under the MIT license and essentially makes things easier when working with numbers, arrays, strings, and objects.
+`Lodash` is a `JavaScript` library that provides functional programming tasks.
+It was released under the MIT license and essentially makes things easier when working with `numbers, arrays, strings, and objects`.

-Something to be aware of is that if it is not made clear that your code depends on an external library, the application will not function properly.
+Something to be aware of is that if it is `not` made clear that your code depends on an external library, the application will not function properly.
 For example, `dependencies` could be missing or included in the wrong order.
 Conversely, the browser will download unnecessary code if a `dependency`